Marcono1234/known-sites-extension/Manual testing.md

    :mag: The site should be blocked\
    :mag: The extension page should inform the user that the domain contains non-ASCII characters\
    :mag: The domain should be shown in the title of the tab, with non-ASCII characters replaced with `?`\
-   :mag: The extension page should the domain with non-ASCII characters replaced with `?` and highlighted in red
+   :mag: The extension page should show the domain with non-ASCII characters replaced with `?` and highlighted in red
 2. Click the eye icon on the extension page\
+   :mag: The eye icon should have become crossed out\
    :mag: The domain should show the non-ASCII characters, highlighted in red
 3. Click the crossed out eye icon on the extension page\
+   :mag: The original (non crossed out) eye icon should be shown again\
    :mag: The extension page should show `?` as replacement for non-ASCII characters again

 ### Blocked "Go back"